About Scott Bideau

 Photography introduces me to beautiful landscapes and cityscapes, allows me to document the same action sports that I love participating in, and helps me connect with the community through portrait and personal projects.
 This avocation has also built a portfolio of images used by nationally recognized organizations like Canon, Fox News, and the U.S. Ski & Snowboarding Association while raising thousands of dollars for charity.
 Borrowing the words of Imogen Cunningham, my favorite photograph is the one I’m going to take tomorrow.

 I strive to make a positive difference in the community through personal volunteering and financial support.
 I have learned both the reward and exhaustion of local politics after being elected to my local school board and then running a $100 million bond campaign for the district.
-I have found a way to blend my personal hobbies and charitable interests through the founding and funding of events like Help Portrait Prescott.
+I have found a way to blend my personal hobbies and charitable interests through the founding and funding of events like a local Help Portrait chapter.
 The more involved I become, the more I recognize that it truly is in giving that we receive.

 My #1 priority is family.
 I met my wife in 1st grade but then waited 20 years to ask her out on our first date.
 Thankfully, she said yes!
 We are very proud of our two children, both of whom share our passion for the outdoors.
 From learning how to surf together to backcountry camping to trying to keep up with them on a ski run or mountain bike trail – we love being “the family that plays (outdoors) together.”